 These flyers are dimensional to the touch; they are usually translucent, hard surfaced and layered; they have a rattle-sound when turned.
 Not only are they multi-sensorial but the referent of a location in NYC has been made physical within the paper itself, by incorporating the detritus.
 Abriss, therefore, is the residue or evidence of the act of my ambulatory mapping cum colportage.

-Since the grangerized pages vary between copies in terms of found material, it made perfect sense to me that the language (text & image) were variable.
+Since the grangerized pages vary between copies in terms of found material, it made perfect sense to me that the language (text & image) was variable.
 The original or first copy was in fact in German – since the postings were made for an exhibition in a Benedictine monastery in Lower Austria – so yes, the audience informed the language.
 I then made English copies – due to a request from a collector.
-Finally the French was requested for a collection..
-Having grown up in Montreal, Quebec and lived 3 years in Vienna, Austria, I feel strongly that the 3 languages are part of who I am.
+Finally the French was requested for a European collection.
+Having grown up in Montreal and lived 3 years in Vienna, Austria, I feel strongly that the 3 languages are part of who I am.
 Abriss is, in essence, a psycho-geographical mapping, in terms of place, memory, time & of language.